UNdot33K/ScriptKiddie_AV/README.md

-"Build" and "Dist" folders are created, take out the cmp.exe, and place it in the folder named "FR_AV", if you choose to do everything manually, create two more folders and name them "Hashes" and "Results", if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".
+"Build" and "Dist" folders are created, take out the cmp.exe, and place it in the folder named "SFR_AV", if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".
 After you copy your cmp.exe, python folders "Build" and "Dist" aren't needed and you can delete them.

-cmp.exe, HashMyFiles.exe (or HMF.exe it should be renamed to be more compact and also work with the script) and the batch file script should be in the same parent folder.
+cmp.exe, (ashMyFiles.exe renamed HMF.exe it should to be more compact and also work with the script) and the batch file script should be in the same parent folder.

 After everything is set, you can automate the process even more, by making it load every